InstagramTwitter

 Tommy Smith Youth Jazz Orchestra (photo by Derek Clark)

-The Tommy Smith Youth Jazz Orchestra begins a new year with a fresh group of young musicians playing concerts in Linlithgow, Glasgow, Birnam and Cumbernauld.
+The Tommy Smith Youth Jazz Orchestra begins a new year with a fresh group of young musicians playing concerts in Birnam and Cumbernauld.

-St Margaret's Hall in Linlithgow on Saturday 2nd November, Cottiers in Glasgow on Sunday 3rd November, Birnam Arts on Saturday 18th January and Cumbernauld on Sunday 19th January are the venues where the concerts will take place.
+Birnam Arts on Saturday 18th January and Cumbernauld Theatre on Sunday 19th January are the venues for these latest concerts by the orchestra.

 Founded in 2002 to provide a free educational opportunity for promising young jazz players, the Tommy Smith Youth Jazz Orchestra has gone on to nurture some of the biggest talents in Scottish jazz today.